Get in touch

 Unlike the previous larger company scheme (which ceased to exist from April 2016), RDEC is also open to loss-making companies, not just ones that are making a profit.

-The rate used to be 11% but it was increased as part of the Autumn Budget 2017.
-It’s the second rate increase since the RDEC scheme was launched in April 2013.
+The rate used to be 12% but it was increased recently.
+It’s the third rate increase since the RDEC scheme was launched in April 2013.
 It’s good news for companies taking advantage of the incentive, especially as they have benefited already from an increase in generosity when the new reduced rate of Corporation Tax (19%) came into effect on the 1st April 2017.

 RDEC adheres to the guidelines set out by the Department for Business, Innovation and Skills to make clear which activities are classed as eligible R&D. These are often known as the ‘BIS guidelines’ and are applicable to both the SME and RDEC R&D tax relief schemes alike.
 What qualifies for R&D Tax Credits is purposefully broad and applies to all business regardless of their sector.